This article includes:

 Next, candidates will select answers from the Identity Verification screens to confirm their identity.

-Once complete, they will be asked to consent to a criminal record search, provide information on any convictions they might have, and then provide an eSignature to confirm their consent.
+Once complete, they will be asked to consent to a criminal record check, provide information on any convictions they might have, and then provide an eSignature to confirm their consent.

 After completing all disclosures, candidates are redirected to their profile for review, and receive an email confirmation of their consent to the background check.